 He surrendered because in that state he was everything.
 His soul was not constricted by his mind or the vibrations in his pocket and he was free to soar with the seagulls bending the horizon, chewing the skies like a tractor takes the fields.
 Weakness in that moment no longer frightened him.
 This land was where forebears had spent their lives rotating into one another as surely as winter moves into spring.
 They would rise with the longer days, consolidate with the night, taking leave with the foliage of autumn and giving themselves to the land anew.

-This pattern had until this point eluded him.
-This severance was pain and had been a part of him his entire life.
+This pattern had eluded him.
+This severance caused pain and had been a part of him his entire life.
 He had never realised he was screaming.
-His birth was borne far from all of this like a rabbit in a cage.
-This cage was what he had been raised to believe as sacrosanct, that it was what he deserved as innate reward for something he could not speak of.
-What stirred in him was trauma that he tried to satisfy with gold and nourished him like poison.
-Amidst this confusing corruption, the cage became more of what he deserved.
+He was borne far from all of this like a rabbit in a cage.
+This cage was what he had been raised to believe as sacrosanct.
+He believed it was what he deserved as innate reward for something he could not speak of.
+Yet it made him so angry.
+What stirred in him was trauma that he tried to satisfy with gold that nourished him like poison.
+Amidst such confusing depression, the cage became more of what he deserved.

 Mistaking the dagger in his heart for ambition, he stretched further, deepening the wound and enveloping millions of others with a cloak that would smother their own understandings to what once was.
 There were countless stories like his of severed people, trying to return to a story that never existed.
 He embodied all of this, the misguided idea that individualism could vanquish the demons that were being summoned greater day by day.
 Throughout human history, no one had ever been so ridiculed.
 No one had ever been so lonely.